BerjisTech/GiftersClub-iOS/README.md

 7) Build and Run

    - Launch the app.
-Tap “Sign in with Apple” and complete sign-in.
+Tap “Sign in with Apple” or “Continue with Google” and complete sign-in.
    - On success, the app shows `MainTabView` with tabs (Home, Explore, Chat, Wishlists, Profile).

 ## Notes